hbctraining/Intro-to-R-with-DGE/homework/Intro_to_R_hw.md

  - Now, try to combine your first two actions into a single line of code using nested functions to determine the number of elements in the MOVexpr column with expression levels of MOV10 being normal:

+5. Write the R code you would run to extract columns `MX1` and `MX3` from the value_table and to save it to a variable `mx` (hint: you will need to use the `c()` function to specify the columns you want to extract):

+Using the `cbind()` function, write the R code you would use to add the columns in your `mx` variable to the end of your `meta` dataset :

+Now, try to combine your first two actions into a single line of code using nested functions (hint: you do not need to generate the `mx` variable) to add the `MX1` and `MX3` columns to the `meta` file: